mailingliam02/MultiExit_BNNs/README.md

 doi={10.1109/ICCV.2019.00144}}
 ```

-The code for the ResNet and the bidirectional distillation loss is adapted from the codebase for paper [Students are the Best Teacher: Exit-Ensemble Distillation with Multi-Exits](https://arxiv.org/abs/2104.00299):
+The code for the ResNet and the bidirectional distillation loss is adapted from the codebase for paper [Students are the Best Teacher: Exit-Ensemble Distillation with Multi-Exits](https://arxiv.org/abs/2104.00299).
+A citation for this paper is given below:

 ```
 @misc{https://doi.org/10.48550/arxiv.2104.00299,